5. JobsTactician

 Galvanize.
 When you would restore creature's hit points by casting a spell, you can choose to instead turn the total into a magical barrier equal to the healing total.

 Tactical Command.
 During combat, you can analyze the state of the battlefield and assume command of your party.
 As a Reaction, you may perform the Help Action on a distant creature by dishing out encouragement, calling out weak points, or ordering positions to occupy, for instance.
 The creature must be within 60ft of you and must understand one of the languages you speak.
-You may perform this trait a number of times equal to your Proficiency Bonus and regain all uses upon finishing a Long Rest.
+You may perform this trait a number of times equal to your Proficiency Bonus and regain all uses upon finishing a Short Rest.

 Excogitation.
 Beginning at level 6, when you cast a spell, you may choose to halt the release and hold the aether within you, ready to release at a moment's notice.
 As a Quick Action or Reaction, you can let loose the stored spell.
 It still functions as though you had cast it normally.
 For instance, a spell with the touch range still requires you to place your hands on the target, or spell that is centered around you, remains centered around you.
 You may only hold one spell in waiting in this way.